 Prior to her move to Knoxville, Glenn served as an assistant rowing coach from 1994-98 at the University of Iowa, developing the novice program while assisting in recruiting and overall team development.
 She helped guide the Varsity 4+ to a fourth-place finish at the inaugural NCAA Championships in 1997, and her novice squad secured two Midwest Rowing Championship titles, two Central Regional Championship titles, a Champion International Collegiate Regatta title and a bronze medal at the U.S. Rowing Collegiate National Championship.
 One of her highlights at Iowa included upset victories at the Midwest Rowing Championships in 1995 and 1998 over Wisconsin and Ohio State, respectively.

 In 1993, she served as the assistant development coach for the U.S. Junior National Team and was tabbed the squad's head coach the following year.
-Prior to her current appointment on the NCAA Championship committee, Glenn also held a seat on the USRowing Board of Directors from 1996-98.
+Glenn served on the NCAA Rowing Committee from 2005-07, and she also held a seat on the USRowing Board of Directors from 1996-98.

 Glenn, a 1988 graduate in American studies at Mount Holyoke College in Holyoke, Mass., was the school's varsity rowing captain for two years and a varsity letterwinner from 1985-88.
 She won three Seven Sisters' Championship titles and a gold medal at the Head of the Connecticut, later becoming the recipient of the Outstanding Senior Athlete Award from Mt.
 Holyoke.

 A Clarkston, Mich., native, Glenn has coached rowers of all ages and levels.
 While at Syracuse, she worked with junior girls at Liverpool High School.
-Her crews won two gold medals and one silver in the 1990 Empire State Games.
+Her crews won two gold medals and one silver medal in the 1990 Empire State Games.
 She also has coached competitive to elite level master's women, ages 27 and over for only the third time since joining the major college ranks in 1989.